aws-samples/amazon-ecr-continuous-scan/README.md

 # ECR Continuous Image Scanning

-This repo shows how to use the [ECR image scanning](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security.html) feature for a continuous scan, that is, scanning images on a regular basis.
+This repo shows how to use the [ECR image scanning](https://docs.aws.amazon.com/AmazonECR/latest/userguide/security.html) feature for a scheduled re-scan, that is, scanning images on a regular basis.
 We will walk you through the setup and usage of this demo.

 ## Installation